 1. On the left panel, click Automation.

-A list of available bots and forms is displayed.
+A list of available automations and forms is displayed.

-3. Provide a name for the bot: MultiplyPi
+3. Provide a name for the Task Bot: MultiplyPi

 • Type: Number